Finland, Spain agree on bailout collateral

 Urpilainen said no other country had sought a similar deal, most likely due to the higher cost of a single, upfront payment.

-Finland must also forgo its share of any interest margin profits from the recapitalisation programme.
+Finland must also forgo its share of any interest margin profits from the recapitalization program.

 The government's push for collateral stems from a demand by Urpilainen's Social Democratic Party, the country's second-biggest party, to attach strings to loans.

 Many Finns feel bailout recipients are getting an easy ride while they face austerity at home.
-Some members of the leading National Coalition party, however, have criticised collateral deals as too arcane and not beneficial for Finland.
+Some members of the leading National Coalition party, however, have criticized collateral deals as too arcane and not beneficial for Finland. ($1 = 0.8170 euros)

 (Reporting by Terhi Kinnunen and Ritsuko Ando; editing by Stephen Nisbet)